Daphne (2017 film): Release

 The film premiered at the International Film Festival Rotterdam on 29 January 2017.
 The film was released on 29 September 2017 by Altitude Film Entertainment.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 31 reviews, and an average rating of 7.29/10.
 The site's consensus reads: "Led by Emily Beecham's note-perfect performance, Daphne is a vivid portrait of a woman in flux - and an auspicious narrative debut for director Peter Mackie Burns".

+Accolades

+Beecham was nominated for a BIFA for Best Performance by an Actress in a British Independent Film.